RphWbr/visiannot/doc/source/userguide-configuration.rst

   Screenshot of the general configuration

-The "Signals synchronized" check box specifies if the the signals are synchronized with video or synchronized with each other if there is no video.
+The "Temporal range" spin boxes specify the duration of "files" in the long recording.

 The "Video paused to launch" check box specifies if the video must be in pause mode when launching the software.